uriel1998/mpdq/docs/README.md

 * repeat is **off**
 * consume is **on**

-If you toggle any of those, then
+If you toggle any of those, then `mpdq` will do nothing (not even rotate the song log).

 ### Advanced Usage